on-demand messaging experience

 Initial ideas of how flow from changing keyboard to completing the survey to chatting will look like.
 Movement at this point isn't completed, I really wanted to focus on the flow of the conversation.

-From intial prototyping to the final designs, I realized the difficulty of switching keyboard.
+From initial prototyping to the final designs, I realized the difficulty of switching keyboard.
 By adding an additional click to select the keyboard causes an unnecessary delay.
-So inspired by the Gboard from google, I decided to change the location of the keyboard to where the predictive word suggestion lies so allow users to quickly start their experience.
-I also have updated the logo look.
-It replicates the waiting for a text message to be seen
+So inspired by the Gboard from Google, I decided to change the location of the keyboard to where the predictive word suggestion lies so users can quickly start their experience.